CHIP-SPV/chipStar/README.md

 # chipStar

-chipStar enables porting HIP and CUDA applications to platforms which support SPIR-V as the device intermediate representation.
+chipStar enables compiling and running HIP and CUDA applications on platforms which support SPIR-V as the device intermediate representation.
 It supports OpenCL and Level Zero as the low-level runtime alternatives.